terales/blackbird-docs/src/content/docs/apps/Anthropic.mdx

 ## Actions

+### Chat actions

-There is only one action - **Create completion** <br/>
-Action has the following input values in order to configure the generated response:
+- **Create completion** action has the following input values in order to configure the generated response:

-- Model (Claude 2.1, Claude 2, Claude Instant, Claude 3 Sonnet, Claude 3 Opus)
+1. Model (Claude 2.1, Claude 2, Claude Instant, Claude 3 Sonnet, Claude 3 Opus)
-- Prompt
+2. Prompt
-- Max tokens to sample
+3. Max tokens to sample
-- Temperature
+4. Temperature
-- top_p
+5. top_p
-- top_k
+6. top_k
-- System prompt
+7. System prompt
-- Stop sequences
+8. Stop sequences

 For more in-depth information about action consult the [Anthropic API reference](https://docs.anthropic.com/claude/docs).

+### XLIFF actions

+- **Process XLIFF** processes the XLIFF file and returns updated XLIFF with the translated content.
+By default it will translate source and place the translation in the target field.
+But you can modify behavior by providing your custom `prompt`
+- **Post-edit XLIFF file** action is used to post-edit the XLIFF file.
+- **Get Quality Scores for XLIFF file** action is used to get quality scores for the XLIFF file by adding `extradata` attribute to the translation unit of the file.
+Default criteria are `fluency`, `grammar`, `terminology`, `style`, and `punctuation`, but you can add your own by filling `prompt` optional input.

 ## Feedback